piku02/ncs-zigbee/docs/quick-start.rst

          After some time, it turns off and the Zigbee network needs to be reopened (see below).
       #.
 Add the Zigbee light switch sample.

-         Repeat Steps 2 and 3 for the sample.
+         Repeat the previous steps (building an application and programming).
       #.
 Add the Zigbee light bulb sample.

-         Repeat Steps 2 and 3 for the sample.
+         Repeat the previous steps (building an application and programming).
          The **LED 2** turns on when the application is started.
       #.
 Press **Button 0** on the development kit programmed with the network coordinator sample to reopen the Zigbee network.
          After some time, the devices join the Zigbee network.